-And there’s a lot to get through.
+There’s a lot to wade through if you’re suddenly out of work.
 What is unemployment compensation?
 Who is eligible?
-What is the application process for benefits?
+What’s the application process for benefits?
 How much compensation is offered to unemployed workers and how long will the benefits last?
-These are just a few of the questions workers who’ve lost a job or had their hours reduced need answered.
+These are just a few of the questions that workers who have lost a job or had their hours reduced need answered.

-Those answers aren’t always easy to get.
-That’s mostly because the rules differ a bit from state to state, and most of those state systems have been overwhelmed with claims since the pandemic began, forcing businesses to close.
-So it can be difficult to get one-on-one, real-time advice.
+And answers aren’t always easy to get.
+That’s mostly because the rules differ a bit from state to state.
+It can also be a challenge to get one-on-one, real-time advice.

 What Is Unemployment Insurance?